104 Republic Ave. Ste. B, Lafayette (Map) - 504-4625

-The bar is discretely dark and has comfy armchairs, best for deep conversations and icy martinis.
-Start with another kind of martini — the Crabtini served in a martini glass, or the Asian seared ahi tuna.
-Its steaks are smooth like butter, of course, served sizzling hot straight from the broiler and begging for a big California cab from Ruth's Chris' superb wine list.
+The bar is best for deep conversations and icy martinis, but if you're looking for a different kind of martini, try the Crabtini served in a martini glass, or the seared ahi tuna.
+The steaks are smooth like butter and served sizzling hot straight from the broiler and begging for a big glass of California cab from Ruth's Chris' superb wine list.
 Sides include creamy potatoes au gratin, asparagus with hollandaise, and creamed spinach.
 Desserts are just as classic, like the creme brulee or white chocolate bread pudding.
-Ruth's Chris has also changed to a seasonal menu to better reflect what is freshest in Louisiana.
+Ask about the seasonal specials that reflect what's freshest in Louisiana.
 Stop by for happy hour from 4 p.m. to 7 p.m.
-Monday through Friday with select cocktails and appetizers for $7.
+Monday through Friday with select cocktails and appetizers priced to make you happy.

-If you spot this bright orange truck that cooks Asian, stop and treat yourself to some authentic flavors like the Korean bulgogi tacos or the kimchi fries.
-This food truck even serves sushi handmade on the truck — consider Rice Kings the solution to satisfying that sushi craving when on the go.
+Look for this bright orange truck that cooks Asian, stop and treat yourself to some authentic flavors like the Korean bulgogi tacos or the kimchi fries.
+This food truck even serves sushi handmade on the truck.
+If you miss the truck for lunch, head over to the free-standing dinner location on Dulles Drive.

 806 I-10 South Frontage Road, Scott (Map) - 456-8026